myishatunsamiha/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Two players and Single player with pc
+Two players and single player with pc